solidi/writing/writing-ideas.md

     1. What does it mean to work
     1. Seeking and being with humans is important, no matter how akward you are
     1. Tradeoffs, all tradeoffs
+    1. More time to do other things at the same speed of work
+    1. Even others who came back, realized more social events are needed
+    1. The world you were born into no longer exists

 ## Updates